Front-Wheel Drive vs. All-Wheel Drive: Weighing the Pros and Cons

 Which is Right for You?
 FWD or AWD?

-Your individual needs will ultimately dictate which drivetrain system works best for your budget, driving style, and situation.
-FWD is the most cost effective choice for drivers who drive primarily on flat or hilly roads in a variety of mild to moderate weather conditions.
+Your driving habits will ultimately dictate which drivetrain system works best for your budget, driving style, and situation.
+FWD is the most cost effective choice for drivers who drive primarily in urban areas or on flat or hilly roads in a variety of mild to moderate weather conditions.
 Drivers of FWD cars will save gas, reduce emissions, and pay less to maintain and repair their car down the road.
 Electronic traction control can provide an additional layer of safety for FWD (and AWD) by momentarily reducing engine power until slipping tires have regained traction.
-Finally, a FWD car with winter tires can often accelerate, brake, and handle better than an AWD car with all-season tires.
+Finally, in wintry driving conditions a FWD car with winter tires can often accelerate, brake, and handle better than an AWD car with all-season tires.

-Choosing an AWD car can be the best choice for drivers who regularly traverse mountainous roads, live in an area with extreme winter weather, those who tow anything beyond the lightest loads, and for the adventure seeker who intends to head off-road.
+Choosing an AWD car can be the best choice for drivers who regularly traverse unpaved roads and rough terrain, live in an area with extreme winter weather, those who tow anything beyond the lightest loads, and for the adventure seeker who needs off-road capability—and some might even have higher-than-average ground clearance.
 Performance cars, due to their powerful engines, often benefit from AWD to get the most traction, since driving only two wheels under heavy acceleration would overwhelm the tires, causing them to lose grip and slip.
-An AWD vehicle equipped with winter tires and electronic traction and stability control is the absolute best choice for driving in snow and ice.
+An AWD vehicle equipped with winter tires and electronic traction and stability control is the absolute best choice for driving on slippery surfaces.
 If resale value is a priority, all-wheel drive cars will often command a premium when it’s time to sell.

 As far as efficiency is concerned, it’s important to note that the benefits and drawbacks of AWD vs. FWD aren’t always cut and dry.
 A handful of newer AWD systems, specifically in hybrid vehicles, offer improved fuel economy by eliminating the mechanical connection to the rear wheels, instead driving them with electric motors, which provides the best of both worlds.